MicrosoftDocs/msteams-docs/msteams-platform/concepts/cloud-overview.md

 To purchase required Microsoft 365 for US Government licenses:

-* Submit a form for GCC or GCC-High to validate your organization’s eligibility.
-To know more about the eligibility, see buy Microsoft 365 Government plans.
+* Submit a form for GCC or GCCH to validate your organization’s eligibility.
+To know more about the eligibility, see buy [Microsoft 365 Government plans](https://www.microsoft.com/en-in/microsoft-365/enterprise/government-plans-and-pricing?rtc=1#heading-oc2835).
 * You must place an order only through the Microsoft account team or a qualified partner.

 Considerations for [deploying Teams in Government cloud](/microsoftteams/expand-teams-across-your-org/teams-for-government-landing-page).